 The Grand Palace

-We assure you that you will be stunned by the beauty of this historical complex.
+We assure you that you will be stunned by the beauty of this historic complex.
 You can definitely count it as one of the top things to do in Bangkok.
-This ancient complex plays an important role in the history of Thailand, home to the Kings of Siam since the year 1782.
-It is still used today as the official hosting destination for state functions and other royal ceremonies all through the year.
-One of the beautiful places where you can explore the wonderful artifacts, beautiful Thai art, several architectural marvels, and decoration all through the palace complex.
-Follow a strict attire when you visit this place and we recommend you to join one of the free guided tours to get deep insight about this palace.
-One of the cities of Thailand, Chiang Mai also has numerous stunning architecture.
+This ancient complex has played an important role in the history of Thailand, home to the Kings of Siam since the year 1782.
+It is still used today as the official hosting destination for state functions and other royal ceremonies all throughout the year.
+One of the most beautiful places where you can explore the wonderful artifacts, beautiful Thai art, several architectural marvels, and decoration all through the palace complex.
+Follow strict attire when you visit this place and we recommend you to join one of the free guided tours to get deep insight into this palace.
+One of the cities of Thailand, Chiang Mai also has stunning architecture.

 Jim Thompson House

-You can count it as one of the top places to visit in Bangkok.
+You can count it as one of the top Bangkok attraction.
 Explore this beautiful house of owner Jim Thompson, an American businessman and enjoy the traditional architecture, marvelous silk, and modern art.
 This is one of the house museums where the guided tours are informative and a fun thing to indulge in.
 Silent lush green gardens and a large fish pond outside the palace are quite contrasting to the bustling streets that surround this grand house.
 This house is a mixture of ancient Thai architecture coupled with Western influences which make it an interesting visit.

 Dusit Palace